Childhood Apraxia of Speech or CAS can be a particularly tricky speech disorder to diagnose.

 You’ll want to review your labels and do a differential diagnosis as children progress to see if they are still appropriate.

-If the labels can change, how do they help?
-Labels help us guide our current treatment approach.
 For instance, a child who may have presented with characteristics of CAS initially may present with residual phonological impairment more than apraxia as time goes on.
-Treatment approaches can, therefore, change as well.
+Treatment approaches can, therefore, change over time as well.

 Some characteristics are more likely to discriminate CAS than others.
-Learn what to look for! |
+Learn what to look for.

 Now for the nitty-gritty.
 What characteristics are present in CAS?